MichaelSchloesser/WeaklySeparatedCollections.jl/docs/src/usage.md

 ## Creating WSC's

-!!! compat "Vectors instead of sets"
+!!! note "Vectors instead of sets"
     In this package we use vecors in place of sets, although WSC's are by definition sets of $k$-sets.
     We always assume such vectors to be increasingly ordered and not contain double elements.
     None of the below methods check these properties and unforseen behavior may arise if they are not fulfilled.